dimagi/commcare-cloud/hosting_docs/source/reference/1-commcare-cloud/1-installation.rst

 .. code-block:: sh

-   # using virtualenv
+   # using venv
-   python3 -m pip install --user --upgrade virtualenv python3 -m virtualenv ~/.virtualenvs/cchq source ~/.virtualenvs/cchq/bin/activate
+   python3.10 -m venv ~/.virtualenvs/cchq

    # -- or --